sebwinte/cc2/README.md

 Just drag and drop your video into your predefined directory and see magic happens.

 ### How to start
-The easiest way to get started is to clone this repo and start with installing all requirements.
+The easiest way to get started is to clone this repo and to start with installing all requirements.
 For this simply run:
 ```python
 pip install requirements.txt
 ```
+> Note: cc2 uses the [@FFmpeg](https://www.ffmpeg.org/) framework to compress and convert the videos.
+So make sure ffmpeg is already installed on your system.

 ### How to